Tom Myers – Fascia as a System of Biomechanical Auto-Regulation

 Cells need to be in their mechanical ‘happy place’ to function.
 Too crowded can produce cell suicide; too stretched can stimulate reproduction, and every cell has a ‘Goldilocks’ tension – different for different cells – where they function happily.
 Organismic movement and stretching – yoga, pilates, training, manual therapy – can help cells to their proper tension environment by relieving pressure or strain, and this results in better functioning all over.
 Why should yoga help digestive problems or some of my bodywork clients report increased regularity of their periods?
 This points the way.

 Tom Myers studied directly with Drs.
-Ida Rolf, Moshe Feldenkrais, and Buckminster Fuller, and he has practiced integrative bodywork for over 30 years in a variety of clinical and cultural settings.
-He is the author of the best-selling Anatomy Trains (Elsevier 2001), and he is a pioneering researcher in how fascia relates to the structural health of the body.
+Ida Rolf, Moshe Feldenkrais, and Buckminster Fuller and has practiced integrative bodywork for over 30 years in a variety of clinical and cultural settings.
+He is the author of the best-selling Anatomy Trains (Elsevier 2001) and is a pioneering researcher in how fascia relates to the structural health of the body.